In 2011 large parts of Christchurch city were tragically flattened by an earthquake. In just a few seconds, many people’s lives were

 Recognising that the ‘old coffee franchises’ of New Zealand were tired and boring, the guys developed what would become New Zealand’s first micro-roasting coffee franchise, meaning each location would roast coffee on site, in full view of the guests.
 There was to be no cookie cutter approach, the philosophy is to bring “the funky, independent coffee shop” to the masses.
 Just like the original, the music would be louder, the service personal, the food individual to the location, the walls brighter, the furniture from different eras and the coffee prepared by creative baristas that are “just like you”.

-The vision of bringing the personality and charm of the independent coffee shop to the masses was going to be hard, it is contradictory.
-But the guys have pressed ahead delivering what they care and believe in, and their story unfolds as you read this, so pop into your nearest Black & White Coffee Cartel to understand their idea.
+The vision of bringing the personality and charm of the independent coffee shop to the masses was going to be hard - it is contradictory.
+But the guys have pressed ahead delivering what they care and believe in, and their story unfolds as you read this, so pop into your nearest Black & White Coffee Cartel to understand the idea.